73rhodes/Sublime-JSLint/README.md

 Prerequisites
 -------------
-You must have NodeJS installed on your system and be able to run 'node' from the command line.
+NodeJS must be installed on your system and you must be able to run 'node' from the command line.

 Installation
 ------------